Consider the differences and similarities between the classes of the following objects: pets, dogs, tails, owners.

 Summing it up -

-To sum it up association is a very generic term used to represent when on class used the functionalities provided by another class.
+To sum it up association is a very generic term used to represent when one class used the functionalities provided by another class.
 We say it's a composition if one parent class object owns another child class object and that child class object cannot meaningfully exist without the parent class object.
 If it can then it is called Aggregation.

-Generalization vs specialization
+Generalization vs Specialization

 Generalization is a mechanism for combining similar classes of objects into a single, more general class.
 Generalization identifies commonalities among a set of entities.
 The commonality may be of attributes, behavior, or both.
 In other words, a superclass has the most general attributes, operations, and relationships that may be shared with subclasses.
 A subclass may have more specialized attributes and operations.

-Specialization is the reverse process of Generalization means creating new sub classes from an existing class.
+Specialization is the reverse process of Generalization means creating new sub-classes from an existing class.